mod_auth_oid

 * @param user OUT Local user id known by the application.

-* @return DECLINE if mod_auth_oid should continue to search
+* @return DECLINED if mod_auth_oid should continue to search

 * for an alternative user mapping.